 Death By Platypi – So Cerebral

-This is the bands 5th album and they’re based in Cleveland, OH.
+This is the bands 5th album and they’re based in Durham, NC.
 Their bio doesn’t totally make sense to me, however, that sort of explains the music.
 Weird, ha!
 I want to make it clear that I don’t mean weird as in bad.
 It’s different.
 I think the best part about the new project So Cerebral is that the music is jiving and gelling much better.
 It sounds more like songs that have been structured to make more cohesive music.
 If you remember I was a little turned off by the nature of the experiment last time around.
 It was hard to listen to in some spots due to instruments not being in the slightest time or tune with each other.

 “St. Vitus” is an excellent example of how the band is keeping its experimental sound but, in my opinion, writing better songs overall.
 This album is making me take a second look at Death By Platypi let me tell you!
 Developing a signature sound can be quite a process…